nyergler/nyergler.github.io/content/posts/2004-04-12-blogging-is-hard.md

 <ul class="simple">
   <li>
     a blog manager/posting side-bar for Mozilla and Firefox; if it were right in my browser, it might be easier to work with.
 I think someone suggested this for Movable Type at one point, but I haven’t seen it implemented.
-Ideally it would use something like the Atom <span class="caps">API</span> so it would work with more than just a single tool.
+Ideally it would use something like the Atom API so it would work with more than just a single tool.
   </li>
   <li>
     a way to quickly +1 a page and have it reflected in my blog; maybe a “hey, this is cool” mini-blog sidebar like <a class="reference external" href="http://littleyellowdifferent.com">Ernie</a> has?
   </li>
   <li>
-    a way to easily post status reports, work logs, etc, similar to .plan files back in the day; or maybe .plan meets <span class="caps">IM</span> status messages
+    a way to easily post status reports, work logs, etc, similar to .plan files back in the day; or maybe .plan meets IM status messages
   </li>
   <li>
     a better way to collaborate on documents.
 This doesn’t fall completely into this category, but I’ve been thinking about it a lot since reading the <a class="reference external" href="http://www.blueoxen.org/papers/0000D/">A Manifesto for Collaborative Tools</a> in Dr. Dobb’s this month.